markydevs/sw2-portfolio/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Garage

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Component to model a garage that stores cars and their behavior in and out of garages and capacity.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - addCar(Car k) - takes a car in and adds it
+    - remove(Car k) - removes a car
+    - capacity() - details current capacity
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - checkGarage(Garage m) - checks capacity of other garages
+    - emptyGarage() - clears current garage
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I would say that fits what I am trying to model the best.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - It would rely on a Car class to organize that data type.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I do not think it would because it is more abstract.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think it is possible to do that for instance emptyGarage can be continual remove method.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: yt_video

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Holds data about a partifular video such as views and uploaded date.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - getViewCount() - retrieves current view count
+    - length() - states length of video
+    - getLikeCount() - gets likes count
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - addOtherVideo(Video t, String statToChange) adds stats of another video
+    - modifyLikes(isAdd, Video t) adds or subtracts likes
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I would say that appropriately fits the model of this data type.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I do not think so.
+I think it would work by itself.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't think so.
+It could just begin with zeroes.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I think I can like adding the stats of one video to another like its likes etc.

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Money Formatter
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Collects money data and formats it
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - addFunds(double a, String s) adds funds default dollar bills or specific type like $5 bills s
+    - setFormat(String s) choose what way of displaying money you'd like
+    - takeFunds(double a, String s) takes away funds default dollar bills or specific type like $5 bills s
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - changeCurrency(String s) changes currency and system
+    - howMuchUntil(double a, String s) tells you how much more cash or however you'd like it sorted like specific amount of $5 bills and $20 etc you need until an amount
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes because the component would be changing constantly.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I'm not sure that it needs to but I suppose you can split it up into the money and the formatter.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Probably like a currency system can be a constant.
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I would say that it is possible to use takeFunds and addFunds to do the calculations for howMuchUntil/

 ## Post-Assignment